PRBioimages/Self-SSGI/README.md

 - Run load_model_and_get_fea.py to  load our pre-trained model and extract the features of the image.
 You can download the pre-trained model at [Pretrained Image Model](https://huggingface.co/Maureen123/Self-SSGI/blob/main/Self-SSGI_Pretrained%20Image%20Model.pkl)

 ## Multimodal data fusion
 - Run train.py to train the model, and the input data for this part requires that features from different modalities are unified to a dimension of 128.

+## Acknowledgments
+This project utilizes features from the mini3di library for obtaining Foldseek features.
+We would like to thank the authors of mini3di for their contributions.
+The mini3di code is licensed under the BSD 3-Clause License.
+More information about mini3di can be found at [mini3di](https://github.com/althonos/mini3di)